 1. Stress (which includes going to a new home or traveling)

-2. Change in diet (new brand of dog food)
+2. Change in diet (switching brands of dog food)

 The signs to look out for if you suspect your dog is becoming hypoglycemic are:

 Early stages may include disorientation or lack of muscle coordination (similar to a slightly intoxicated person).
 For example, a puppy that might have known how to go up a step suddenly cannot remember how or seems too uncoordinated to manage.
 Sleeping a lot is normal in any baby, but if your puppy seems to be sleeping more than normal, wake them up.
 A normal puppy will be ready to play.
-If your puppy returned to sleep or acts “funny”, give them glucose immediately!
-I recommend Nutrical or if none is on-hand, karo syrup.
+If your puppy returns to sleep or acts “funny”, give them glucose immediately.
+I recommend Nutrical or Dyne.
+If none is on-hand, karo syrup will help until you can get them to a vet, especially if the puppy is in an advanced stage.

 Some dogs may recover within 10 -20 minutes, while others may take hours.

-If you do not see any improvement in their condition within the first 30 minutes, immediately take your dog to the animal hospital.
+If you do not see any improvement in their condition within the first 30 minutes or are very worried, immediately take your dog to the animal hospital.

 Raising a smaller dog should be a very fun and rewarding experience.
 With some proper education beforehand, the process will go a lot smoother and ensure that your puppy grows up healthy.
 Just remember that hypoglycemia can be prevented by: